-Mitsubishi Pajero Issues: Roadside Case Study in Coorparoo
+Mitsubishi Pajero Issues: Low-Km Case Study

 Even a low-mileage vehicle can hide serious faults.
 I recently performed a mobile pre-purchase inspection in Coorparoo on this 2011 Mitsubishi Pajero NW with only 32,751km.
 Despite the low kilometres, my roadside assessment revealed surprising underbody and mechanical issues.
 Use this case study to see why an independent check is vital, even for ‘near-new’ 4WDs on the Southside.